Margraviate of Brandenburg: Wittelsbachs

-Having defeated the Habsburgs, the Wittelsbach Emperor Louis IV, an uncle of Henry II, granted Brandenburg to his oldest son, Louis I (the "Brandenburger") in 1323.
+Having defeated the Habsburgs, the Wittelsbach Emperor Louis IV, an uncle of Henry II, formally granted Brandenburg to his oldest son, Louis I (the "Brandenburger") in 1323, although various portions of the margraviate were still controlled by various neighbouring principalities.
+The emergence of a new powerful rival prompted the previously warring parties to make peace with each other and cooperate.
+Bavarian forces soon entered the region, but in October 1323 Pope John XXII called Louis IV to annul the grant of Brandenburg to Louis V, declaring it unlawful.
 As a consequence of the murder of Provost Nikolaus von Bernau in 1325, Brandenburg was punished with a papal interdict.
+Bavarian forces gradually seized the margraviate.
+King Władysław I Łokietek of Poland actively joined the ongoing war, invading Frankfurt (Oder) in 1326, and the Międzyrzecz castellany was ultimately reintegrated with Poland.
 From 1328 onwards, Louis was in war against Pomerania which he claimed as a fiefdom and the conflict did not end before 1333.
 The rule of Margrave Louis I was rejected by the domestic nobility of Brandenburg, and, after the death of Emperor Louis IV in 1347, the margrave was confronted with the False Waldemar, an imposter of the deceased Margrave Waldemar.
 The pretender was recognized as Margrave of Brandenburg on 2 October 1348 by the new emperor, Charles IV of Luxembourg, but was exposed as a fraud after a peace between the Wittelsbachs and Luxembourgs at Eltville.
 In 1351 Louis gave the Mark to his younger half-brothers Louis II (the "Roman") and Otto V in exchange for the sole rule over Upper Bavaria.

 Louis the Roman forced the False Waldemar to renounce his claims to Brandenburg and succeeded in establishing the Margraves of Brandenburg as prince-electors in the Golden Bull of 1356.
 Brandenburg therefore became a Kurfürstentum (literally "electoral principality" or "electorate") of the Holy Roman Empire and had a vote in the election of the Holy Roman Emperor.
 The Margrave of Brandenburg also held the ceremonial title of Arch-Chamberlain of the Empire (Archi-Camerarius Imperii).
 When Louis the Roman died in 1365, Otto took over the rule of Brandenburg, although he quickly neglected the march.
 He sold Lower Lusatia, which he had already pledged to the Wettin dynasty, to Emperor Charles IV in 1367.
-A year later he lost the town Deutsch Krone (Wałcz) to Polish King Casimir the Great.
+A year later he lost the town Deutsch Krone (Wałcz), annexed from Greater Poland by Brandenburg in 1296, to Polish King Casimir the Great.